andrewtavis/typescript-learning-area/README.md

 ### TypeScript versions of the MDN JavaScript examples

 **typescript-learning-area** is a GitHub repo with [TypeScript](https://www.typescriptlang.org/) examples based on the [MDN Learning Area](https://developer.mozilla.org/en-US/Learn).
-It is clone of the JavaScript directory of [mdn/learning-area](https://github.com/mdn/learning-area) with all JS converted to error free TS, and all solutions modularized with script directories and [Sass](https://sass-lang.com/) based styling.
+The [typescript directory](https://github.com/andrewtavis/typescript-learning-area/tree/main/typescript) is a clone of the examples in the [javascript directory](https://github.com/mdn/learning-area/tree/master/javascript) of [mdn/learning-area](https://github.com/mdn/learning-area) with JS converted to error free TS, and all solutions modularized with script directories and [Sass](https://sass-lang.com/) based styling.
 The goal is to provide a reference that allows people to also learn TypeScript at MDN.

-The directories in this repo match the module structure of the articles and original repo.

 Contributions to improve the TypeScript are welcome!
+Adding examples would also be helpful.
+New examples could include conversions of other MDN JS examples (the output should be the same), as well as modified or novel examples that demonstrate TS features.